mattermost/docs/source/install/self-managed-changelog.md

  - Fixed an issue where users were unable to add Japanese comments correctly in the message **Forward** modal.
  - Fixed an issue where unsaved edits to a post were lost when switching channels or threads.
  - Fixed an issue on larger screen sizes where the Insights widgets were pushed to the side when the right-hand side was open.
- - Fixed an issue where the ability to forward messages from public channels to someone whom you've never Direct Messaged before wasn’t possible.
+ - Fixed an issue where the ability to forward messages from public channels wasn't possible when messaging someone directly for the first time.
  - Fixed an issue where custom emojis were sometimes not visible in **Insights > Top Reactions**.
- - Fixed an issue where channels with no posts in a particular time window didn't show in **Insights > Least Active Channel**.
+ - ixed an issue where channels with no posts within a particular timeframe didn't show in **Insights > Least Active Channel**.
  - Fixed an issue where the Channel Info right-hand side shortcut was not disabled in the Insights view.

 ### config.json